asamal/greenstone/README.md

 ## Build docker container

 Run from root directory:
-`docker build -t greenstone:v1 . -f docker/Dockerfile`
+Build jars:
+`./build-modules.sh`
+Start docker-compose:
+`docker-compose -f docker/dc-local.yml up -d --force-recreate`

 ## Naming convention

 List of names:
 `greenstone` - internal name used in the code
-`GreenStone` - user friendly name
+`GreenStone` - user-friendly name
 `green-stone` - deprecated, used only when it is imossible to change